UMR-CNRM/PHYEX/docs/Developer.md

 The package contains two kinds of branches:

   - generic branches which contain codes for all the models and applications (eg: main and GPU branches)
-  - model specific branches which are automaticaly derived from generic branches (eg: arome\_\<commit\_hash\>, mesonh\_\<commit\_hash\>)
+  - model specific branches which are automatically derived from generic branches (eg: arome\_\<commit\_hash\>, mesonh\_\<commit\_hash\>)

 The directories found in the package are different depending on the kind (generic or model specific) branches.

-For model specific branches, only the source code adapted for a given model is present (on directory per parameterization and an aux directory).
+For model specific branches, only the source code adapted for a given model is present (on directory per parametrisation and an aux directory).
 No compilation engine or scripts are present in these branches.
 They are intended to be included directly in the compilation system of the hosting model.

-The generic branches contains the folowing directories:
+The generic branches contains the following directories:

   - docs: for documentation
   - build: an autonomous build system is included in the package.
 Its usage is covered in the [Offline documentation](./Offline.md)